OpenDSA/OpenDSA/Doc/source/AV.rst

 Some URL parameters are considered a standard part of the system and have built-in support.
-These include the parameters to control the natural language and the programming language
+These include the parameters to control the natural language, the programming language
-(see :ref:`Internationalization Support <Client-sideDevelopment>`).
+(see :ref:`Internationalization Support <Client-sideDevelopment>`), and the exercise grading options.
 AV/exercise developers can also implement support for their own ad hoc URL parameters.